aces/Loris-MRI/docs/scripts_md/MRI.md

 Will evaluate whether the scalar `$value` is in the specified `$range`.

-INPUT: scalar value, scalar range string
+INPUTS: scalar value, scalar range string

 RETURNS: 1 if in range, 0 if not in range